This audio was created using Microsoft Azure Speech Services

 A number of factors affect the occurrence and characteristics of surges that SPDs might experience.
 These include:

-- the level of regional lightning activity
+- The level of regional lightning activity

-- the quality of power provided by a utility
+- The quality of power provided by a utility

-- the location of an SPD within a building’s power distribution system
+- The location of an SPD within a building’s power distribution system

-- the types of loads that are present
+- The types of loads that are present

-- the activities and operations conducted within a facility
+- The activities and operations conducted within a facility

 Because of variability in site conditions, it is difficult to know exactly when SPDs may reach the end of their service life.
 In order to monitor SPD condition, users can select SPDs with various indicators that can signal when components may be in sub-optimal condition or may be providing suboptimal performance.
 In addition, selecting SPDs with high surge current ratings, or kiloamp (kA) values, can increase service life in a given application.